ionarevamp/sleepview/README.md

 >OPTIONS:
 >Note: use short options only

->-f : (full) Show full width of timestamp, regardless of target time.
+>-f :\t(full, boolean) Show full width of timestamp, regardless of target time.
 Without this option, fields in the display format that will always show zero will be omitted.

->-n : (no_newline) Do not append a new line when the program finishes naturally -- this generally causes the output to be overwritten by either the prompt or any other output on the same line as the countdown output.
+>-n :\t(no_newline, boolean) Do not append a new line when the program finishes naturally -- this generally causes the output to be overwritten by either the prompt or any other output on the same line as the countdown output.

->-j : (json) Output data as json.
+>-j :\t(json, boolean) Output data as json.
 Not recommended for normal use.
 Compatible with -f option.

->-o : (output, string) Specify an output file path, either absolute or relative to the current working directory.
+>-o :\t(output, string) Specify an output file path, either absolute or relative to the current working directory.
 Can also be `-` for standard output, which is the default when no output path is specified.

->-u : (up) Count up from 0 to the target time, instead down from the target time to 0.
+>-u :\t(up, boolean) Count up from 0 to the target time, instead down from the target time to 0.

->-r : (rate, boolean) The minimum amount of time to wait as calculated by ( 1 / RATE ) seconds, if the amount of time left to count is greater than the calculated value.
+>-r :\t(rate, numeric) The minimum amount of time to wait as calculated by ( 1 / RATE ) seconds, if the amount of time left to count is greater than the calculated value.
 Otherwise, the amount of time between loops is cut to maintain accuracy to the specified target time.

->-R : (resolution, character/integer) Specify the resolution of the output format.
+>-R :\t(resolution, character/integer) Specify the resolution of the output format.
 Applies to both json and default formats.
-Can be one of "m" or 0 (milliseconds), "s"/"S" or 1 (seconds), "M" or 2 (minutes), "h"/"H" or 3 (hours), OR "d"/"D" or 4 (days).
+Can be one of \"m\" or 0 (milliseconds), \"s\"/\"S\" or 1 (seconds), \"M\" or 2 (minutes), \"h\"/\"H\" or 3 (hours), OR \"d\"/\"D\" or 4 (days).
 This omits the number of fields specified, and so should not attempt to omit more fields than would be displayed without the -f flag.
+";

 # Installation